usnistgov/trec-browser/browser/src/docs/trec18/entity/runs.md

 - :material-upload: **Submission:** 9/21/2009
 - :fontawesome-solid-user-gear: **Type:** automatic
 - :material-fingerprint: **MD5:** `7a6d95058b999487be447da4f19ccb4b`
-- :material-text: **Run description:** Each wikipedia article is considered as entity First, we find the primary wikipedia page, then we rank all wikipedia pages that it links to
+- :material-text: **Run description:** First, we find the primary wikipedia page, then we rank all wikipedia pages that it links to

 ---
 #### tudpwkntop